 > Victron 12V/25 Amp battery charger - model blue power (for the 12V, mainly engine starting battery bank); and

-The inverter and generator outputs feed into the boat's wiring via a hefty selector switch (Off/Ship's batteries - Shore-power - Ship's Generator - Inverter; switch renewed in 2017) and thus allows the direct use of the washing machine, the Kenwood bread maker, or the Aquatec watermaker which all operate at 230V.
+The inverter and generator outputs feed into the boat's wiring via a hefty selector switch (Off/Ship's batteries - Shore-power - Ship's Generator - Inverter; switch renewed in 2017) and thus allows the direct use of the washing machine, or the Aquatec watermaker which operate at 230V.
 Plus of course any electrical equipment that might be switched on at sea (e.g. vacuum-cleaner).
 Below you can see pictures of (from left to right) our Victron Battery charger, the Inverter and two of our 6 Victron AGM batteries - 12V/220Ah, that were unfortunately "cooked" by a malfunctioning regulator during two days of non-stop motoring.
-These are all situated under the double bed in the aft cabin.
-In the second block underneath, you can see how we have nearly doubled the capacity of our 12 Volt circuit by a much better use of the available space in the battery box.
+These are situated under the double bed in the aft cabin.
+In the second photo block underneath, you can see how we have nearly doubled the capacity of our 12 Volt circuit by a much better use of the available space in the battery box.
 We now have two 12V/110Ah AGM units instead of a single 12V/130Ah battery.
 And to prevent our batteries from being cooked again in the future, we have isolated our 6 batteries into 3 separate 24V/220Ah banks that can be individually charged and used to power the boat's needs.